budavariam/budavariam.github.io/content/posts/2023-01-15-microjournaling-with-obsidian/index.md

 ### Sync Obsidian

-I saw that there's an option to sync to Obsidian cloud for a monthly fee, but my whole point of moving away from Google Kepp to take control of my data does not play well with this idea.
+I saw that there's an option to sync to Obsidian cloud for a monthly fee, but my whole point of moving away from Google Keep to take control of my data does not play well with this idea.
 So I started to see what are my options.

 - Obsidian cloud sync for $8/month
 - [GitJournal](https://gitjournal.io/), a promising open source app